Cerro Bayo in Villa La Angostura

 Very strong.
 Small mountain, no traffic, safe village, gentle terrain.

-Day and multi-day passes only.
-Not currently in the major international pass programs.
+Day and multi-day passes at the window.
+Not part of the major international pass programs.

 Common planning mistakes

-As a calm middle stop on a Patagonia road trip, or as a primary base for a couple or family who want quiet scenery and easy skiing.
+As the calm middle stop on a Patagonia road trip, or as a primary base for a couple or family who want scenery and easy skiing over scale.

 (Continue exploring)